corvus-dotnet/Corvus.Pipelines/README.md

 Notice that the first parameter to the `Choose()` method is the value to return if the input is unhandled - in this case, the step that just returns the current value of the state, as per the original `default` case in the switch statement.

-> This is so useful, that we actually offer a set of overloads of operators of this type on `HandlerPipeline`.
-In addition to a `Choose()` method of this form, there are overloads that allows you to get a different input value from your state to pass into the handler pipeline, for both sync and async pipeline steps.
+> This is so useful, that we actually offer a set of operators of this type on `HandlerPipeline`.
+In addition to a `Choose()` method of this form, there are overloads that allow you to get a different input value from your state to pass into the handler pipeline, for both sync and async pipeline steps.

-## Handling exceptions
+## Handling exceptions with `Catch()`

 Let's look back at our product pricing handler.